-144 Id. at 756 (Coffey, J., dissenting).
+165. Id. at 761 (Coffey, J., dissenting).

-peripheral injury simply does not exist - and that any claim to the contrary is pure fakery.
-The dissent berates the majority for failing to apply the "constant, unremitting, and totally unresponsive to therapeutic treatment" standard.
-It notes that Carradine admitted that, on good days, she could take a short walk with her daughter; this, the dissent emphasizes, shows that the pain is not "constant and unremitting" and, therefore, not disabling.
+daughter; this, the dissent emphasizes, shows that the pain is not "constant and unremitting" and, therefore, not disabling.
 It goes on to assert that any pain without a clear peripheral cause, like Mrs. Carradine's back pain, is either imagined or faked.
-It

 While the majority employs the psychiatric route as a way to compensate a claimant, the dissent argues the reverse: that people with psychogenic pain should not be rewarded.
-Such rewards, the dissent argues, just encourages what is, in effect, bad behavior - like giving a child an ice cream for a temper tantrum.
-In this manner, the dissent reinforces the stereotype that chronic pain patients are self-indulgent malingers or hysterics and that the only remedy they deserve is the sharp admonition to snap out of it.
+Such rewards, the dissent argues, just encourages what is, in effect, bad behavior-like giving a child an ice cream for a temper tantrum.
+In this manner, the dissent reinforces the stereotype that chronic pain patients are self-indulgent malingerers or hysterics and that the only remedy they deserve is the sharp admonition to snap out of it.

 The Carradine dissent is exemplary in tipping its normative hand: An adjudicator in the Fifth Circuit would be constrained to apply this standard, which is part of that jurisdiction's precedent.
 Yet, in jurisdictions like the Seventh Circuit, where this standard is uncommon, an adjudicator must make an affirmative choice to adopt it as an expression of a negative perception of pain-based disability.
-Further, although the Carradine dissent stands out stands in its vitriol toward the claimant and chronic pain claimants generally, it is not substantively an aberration.
-Certain judges across the country selectively apply the "constant, unremitting, and wholly unresponsive" standard, and two lower courts had held consistently with this appellate dissent.
+Further, although the Carradine dissent stands out in its vitriol toward the claimant and chronic pain claimants generally, it is not substantively an aberration.
+Certain judges across the country selectively apply the "constant, unremitting, and wholly unresponsive" standard, and two lower courts have held consistently with this appellate dissent.